-The Everest base camp trek is considered the most iconic of all treks in the world.
+The Everest base camp trek is considered the most iconic of all of the treks in the world.
 It is very popular and very rewarding for everyone that comes to experience the Himalayas.
 The very name motivates trekkers from around the world to make their dream of visiting the highest mountain of the world.

 A cultural journey to Solu is a newly discovered route by 3 Sisters Adventure team.
 Many of our permanent staff membe...